kubernetes/kubernetes/docs/proposals/sysctl.md

 ## Constraints and Assumptions

 * Only namespaced kernel parameters can be modified
-* Resource isolation is ensured.
+* Resource isolation is ensured for all safe sysctls.
+Sysctl with unclear, weak or not existing isolation are called unsafe sysctls.
+The later are disabled by default.
 * Built on-top of the existing security context work
 * Be container-runtime agnostic
   - on the API level